Amangkurat I of Mataram: Foreign relations

 Hostility between Mataram and Banten also worsened.
-In 1650, Cirebon was ordered to conquer Banten, but failed.
+In 1650, Cirebon was ordered to conquer Banten but failed.
 Two years later, Amangkurat forbade rice and wood exports to the country.
 In the meantime, diplomatic relations between Mataram and Gowa (which had been established by Sultan Agung) were deteriorating.
 Amangkurat refused Gowa's messengers and asked Sultan Hasanuddin himself to come to Java, but the request was certainly rejected.

-Conflict with crown prince
+Conflict with the crown prince

-Amangkurat I was also at odds with Crown Prince Rahmat (the future Amangkurat II).
+Amangkurat I was also at odds with his son and Crown Prince Rahmat (the future Amangkurat II).
 The conflict began with the announcement that the position of crown prince would be transferred to Prince Singasari (another of Amangkurat I's sons).
 Later in 1661, Rahmat led an unsuccessful rebellion against his father.
 Amangkurat suppressed the entire entourage of his son's supporters but he failed in Rahmat in 1663.

-The crown prince felt that his life was not safe in the court after he took his father's concubine, Rara Oyi, with the help of his maternal grandfather, Pangeran Pekik of Surabaya, making Amangkurat suspicious of a conspiracy among Surabayan factions to grab power in the capital by using Pekiks’ grandson's powerful position as the crown prince.
-Amangkurat sentenced his own father-in-law, Pangeran Pekik, to death, under the accusation of abducting Rara Oyi for the crown prince.
+The crown prince felt that his life was not safe in the court after he took his father's concubine, Rara Oyi, with the help of his maternal grandfather, Pangeran Pekik of Surabaya, making Amangkurat suspicious of a conspiracy among the Surabayan factions to grab power in the capital by using Pekiks’ grandson's powerful position as the crown prince.
+Amangkurat sentenced his father-in-law, Pangeran Pekik, to death, on the charge of abducting Rara Oyi for the crown prince.
 Amangkurat forgave his son after forcing him to kill Rara Oyi with his own hands.

 Trunajaya rebellion

 By the mid-1670s dissatisfaction with the king was turning into open revolt, beginning from the recalcitrant Eastern Java and creeping inward.
 RM.
-Rahmat conspired with Panembahan Rama of Kajoran, South Klaten, who proposed a stratagem in which the crown prince financed Rama's son-in-law, Trunajaya, to begin a rebellion in the East Java.
-Raden Trunajaya, a prince from Madura, lead a revolt supported by itinerant fighters from faraway Makassar, led by Karaeng Galesong (supporter of Sultan Hasanuddin who had been defeated by Dutch East India Company in 1668), that captured the king's court at Mataram in mid-1677.
+Rahmat conspired with Panembahan Rama of Kajoran, South Klaten, who proposed a stratagem in which the crown prince financed Rama's son-in-law, Trunajaya, to begin a rebellion in East Java.
+Raden Trunajaya, a prince from Madura, led the Trunajaya rebellion supported by itinerant fighters from faraway Makassar, led by Karaeng Galesong (supporter of Sultan Hasanuddin who had been defeated by Dutch East India Company in 1668), that captured the king's court at Mataram in mid-1677.

 It is believed that a subsequent conflict occurred between Trunajaya and RM.
-Rahmat, causing Trunajaya not to cede power to him as planned before and even plundered the palace.
+Rahmat, causing Trunajaya not to cede power to him as planned before, and even plundered the palace.
 RM.
-Rahmat who couldn't control Trunajaya was eventually in his father's side.
+Rahmat who couldn't control Trunajaya was eventually on his father's side.

 The king escaped to the north coast with his eldest son, the future king, leaving his younger son Pangeran Puger in Mataram.
-Apparently more interested in profit and revenge than in running a struggling empire, the rebel Trunajaya looted the court and withdrew to his stronghold in Kediri, East Java, leaving Puger in control of a weak court.
+More interested in profit and revenge than in running a struggling empire, the rebel Trunajaya looted the court and withdrew to his stronghold in Kediri, East Java, leaving Puger in control of a weak court.
 Seizing this opportunity, Puger assumed the throne in the ruins of Plered with the title Susuhunan ing Alaga.